vacp2p/nim-intops/README.md

 All operations can be used during runtime and compile time.
 Runtime operations use C intrinsics, whereas compile-time operations are implemented in pure Nim.

-Only unsigned integers are supported now.
+Both unsigned and signed integers are supported.

 ## Usage